Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Drs.
-Matthew Simpson and Erin Schliep at the University of Missouri for helpful discussions.
+We would like to express our sincere gratitude to the editors, the associate editor, and the referees for their very helpful comments that improved this manuscript.
+We would also like to thank Drs.
+Matthew Simpson of SAS Inc. and Erin Schliep at the University of Missouri for helpful discussions.
 This research was partially supported by the U.S. National Science Foundation (NSF) and the U.S. Census Bureau under NSF grant SES-1132031, funded through the NSF-Census Research Network (NCRN) program.
+This article is released to inform interested parties of ongoing research and to encourage discussion of work in progress.
+The views expressed are those of the authors and not those of the NSF or the U.S. Census Bureau.

 \baselineskip=28pt

 \baselineskip=28pt

 \baselineskip=12pt